 When will I get my final grades?

 Fall Term: Normally before the University closes for the December holiday.
-With permission of an Academic Dean an extension may be granted to the day before the start of Winter Term classes.

 Winter Term: For all students whose names appear on the prospective May graduation list, four calendar days after the last day of the April examination period.
 For all other students normally 30 April.
-For non-graduating students, with permission of an Academic Dean an extension may be granted to the day before the start of Spring/Summer Term classes.

 For all other courses: Within seven calendar days of the final exam or the submission of final written work for the course.